Plusnet Broadband Review (Updated June 2026)

 Reliable and Simple

-All new Fibre and Full Fibre customers get the Hub Two.
-It is basically Plusnet's own version of the BT Smart Hub 2, which is good news because it is a dependable bit of kit.
+New Fibre and Full Fibre customers generally get the Hub Two.
+It is Plusnet's familiar dual-band hub and remains a dependable bit of kit for a value broadband package.

-It is not cutting-edge and it does not bring Wi-Fi 6, but for most homes it is still more than good enough.
-Good range, simple setup, and far less flimsy than the bargain-basement routers some cheaper rivals still hand out.
+It is not cutting-edge and it does not bring Wi-Fi 6, but for most average homes it is still more than good enough.
+Setup is simple, wired ports are useful, and anyone with a larger property can still add their own mesh or third-party router if needed.

 Support & Service